contiv-experimental/docs/source/2_volplugin.md

     all volumes within this policy.
 	* Referred to by the volume create-time parameter `filesystem`.
 Note that you can use a `%` to be replaced with the device to format.
-* `backend`: the storage backend to use -- this will determine what features are supported and how the devices will be mounted.
+* `backends`: the storage backends to use for different operations.
+Note that not all drivers are compatible with each other.
+This is still an area with work being done on it.
+Currently only the "ceph" driver is supported.
+  * `crud`: Create/Delete operations driver name
+  * `mount`: Mount operations driver name
+  * `snapshot`: Snapshot operations
 * `driver`: driver-specific options.
 	* `pool`: the ceph pool to use
 * `create`: create-time options.